PencilVoid/neocities-pencilvoid/site/_gallery_items/animatetest.md

 date: 2021-06-22T00:00:00.000Z
 thumbnail-alt-text: >-
   Thumbnail for gallery item "animate.png".
 It depicts a closeup of a cartoon potted plant smiling at the viewer.
-caption: >-
-  A drawing made using Adobe Animate, to familiarise myself with the program.
 pixelated-thumbnail: false
 images:
   - img1: